CesiumGS/3d-tiles/README.md

 `root` is an object that defines the root tile using the JSON described in the [above section](#tiles).  `root.geometricError` is not the same as the tileset's top-level `geometricError`.
 The tileset's `geometricError` is the error when the entire tileset is not rendered; `root.geometricError` is the error when only the root tile is rendered.

 `root.children` is an array of objects that define child tiles.
-Each child tile's `content.boundingVolume` is fully enclosed by its parent tile's `boundingVolume` and, generally, a `geometricError` less than its parent tile's `geometricError`.
+Each child tile's content is fully enclosed by its parent tile's `boundingVolume` and, generally, a `geometricError` less than its parent tile's `geometricError`.
 For leaf tiles, the length of this array is zero, and `children` may not be defined.

 See the [Q&A below](#will-a-tileset-file-be-part-of-the-final-3d-tiles-spec) for how a tileset will scale to a massive number of tiles.